ShaunCurtis/Blazr.Weather/Documents/Intro.md

 # Introduction

+This set of documentation is in-the-making.
+Some are rough-and-ready complete, others are still being written when I get time.

 Blazr.Weather is a demonstration project that showcases how to build a data centric application.

 It applies and uses various technologies and concepts such as: